jpetuchovas/blog/src/posts/thoughts-on-ultralearning.md

 ### Metalearning

 As preparation for [OMSCS](http://www.omscs.gatech.edu/)[^2], I’ve recently started learning computer architecture since it’s one of the areas of computer science in which I feel particularly weak.
 If I hadn’t been familiar with the ideas explored in *Ultralearning*, my learning efforts would have been somewhat haphazard.
-However, having read the book, I‘ve decided to apply the principle of metalearning.
+However, having read the book, I’ve decided to apply the principle of metalearning.
 So, I’ve created a plan on how I intend to learn the subject.
 It includes my goals, a schedule, learning resources, and practice activities.
 I can already notice that I am more focused during my study sessions and that I feel more in control compared to my previous learning endeavors.
 This, I believe, wouldn’t have been possible if I hadn’t planned the project.

 ### Directness